 Top 5 Dierks Bentley Music Videos

 Dierks Bentley videos are some of the coolest in modern country music.
-Since his debut in 2003, the artist has released a long string of singles, 12 of which have reached the top of the charts, and Bentley has shot accompanying videos that have helped establish him as one of the most cutting-edge artists in commercial country music.
+Since his debut in 2003, the artist has released a long string of singles, more than a dozen of which have reached the top of the charts, and Bentley has shot accompanying videos that have helped establish him as one of the most cutting-edge artists in commercial country music.

 Bentley's appearance has changed quite a bit from his early videos, in which he sported long, curly hair.
 But one thing hasn't changed: The singer-songwriter is still following one of the most stubbornly individualistic paths in country music today.
-Our list of the Top 5 Dierks Bentley videos celebrates that legacy.
+Our list of the Top 5 Dierks Bentley music videos celebrates that legacy.